 Plans & pricing

-Unlimited talking and texting are included with all of Xfinity Mobile’s plans.
-Customers can then choose either Xfinity’s “By the Gig” plan or Xfinity’s unlimited data plan.
+Unlimited minutes and texts are included with all of Xfinity Mobile’s plans.
+Customers can then choose either Xfinity’s “By-the-Gig” plan or Xfinity’s unlimited data plan.
 The unlimited plan has a base price of $45 per line each month.
-The By the Gig plan has three pricing tiers with different data allotments.
-Additional data can be added to any package at a rate of $12 per GB.
+The By-the-Gig plan has multiple price tiers with different data allotments.

 - 3GB of data per month – $30